 The Domestic Crusaders

 What does it feel like to be a Muslim today, in the era of Trump?
 How can we come together to overcome Islamophobia and harmful stereotypes?
 Wajahat Ali—who regularly appears on CNN to discuss politics, and is a New York Times Contributing Op-Ed Writer—is a new kind of public intellectual: young, exuberant, and optimistic.
-Witty and emphatic, he speaks on the multifaceted Muslim American experience, and an emergent generation of millennials poised for social change.
+He speaks on the multifaceted Muslim American experience, and an emergent generation poised for social change.

 Wajahat Ali is a journalist, writer, lawyer, an award-winning playwright, a TV host, and a consultant for the U.S. State Department.
 As Creative Director of Affinis Labs, he works to create social entrepreneurship initiatives that have a positive impact for marginalized communities, and to empower social entrepreneurs, young leaders, creatives, and communities to come up with innovative solutions to tackle world problems.
 Beginning in early 2017, Affinis Labs will launch a global startup incubator network, aimed at identifying and fostering “emerging entrepreneurial talent from around the world that understands what makes the global Islamic economy special.”